bpurslow/trustpilot-widget/README.md

 Hello there!
 So I've decided to upload my original solution in addition to a couple of fun takes on said original.

+The 2 new projects are written in React, according to stackshare you use React in addition to Angular (I've been on the business platform for instance) but I thought it best to apply myself to one language for this.

+Hope you like it.

 ## The Projects

 ### Original